nicholaswilde/recipes/docs/ingredients/ranch-dressing-mix.md

 ## :pencil: Instructions

+!!! note
+    2 tablespoons of the ranch mix is equivalent to one packet.

 ### Step 1

 In a mixing bowl; measure and add in the dry buttermilk with dried parsley dried chives, dried dill, garlic powder,